Mainframe-Archive/switchboard/guide/faq.md

 To have control over what interfaces are exposed, it is recommended that Switchboard's client port, `8080` by default, is closed to external connections.
-Individual interfaces can be exposed be exposed using an HTTP server's [rewrite](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html) [rules](http://httpd.apache.org/docs/current/mod/mod_rewrite.html).
+Individual interfaces can be exposed using an HTTP server's [rewrite](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html) [rules](http://httpd.apache.org/docs/current/mod/mod_rewrite.html).